GuapSwap/guapswap/README.md

 4. Increase the `swapIntervalInHours` field if you want to increase the time between swaps when running GuapSwap CLI in automatic mode.
 5. Inser a valid ErgoDex asset ticker, from the list of available tickers below, into the `swapAssetTicker` field.
 6. If you so choose, feel free to modify the dex settings at your own risk.
-7. Run `java -jar guapswap-1.1.0-beta.jar --help` to get command usage directions.
+7. Run `java -jar guapswap-<version>.jar --help` to get command usage directions.
 Use the `--help` flag after any command to get usage directions.

 #### GuapSwap CLI Command Usage

-1. Run `java -jar guapswap-1.1.0-beta.jar --help` to get command usage directions.
+1. Run `java -jar guapswap-<version>.jar --help` to get command usage directions.
 Use the `--help` flag after any command to get usage directions.

 ##### Generate Proxy Address

-1. Run `java -jar guapswap-1.1.0-beta.jar generate` to generate a proxy address.
+1. Run `java -jar guapswap-<version>.jar generate` to generate a proxy address.
 2. Use the generated proxy address instead of your PK to receive your mining payout rewards.

 ##### Onetime Swap

-1. Run `java -jar guapswap-1.1.0-beta.jar swap --onetime <proxy_address>` to make a onetime swap with the given proxy address.
+1. Run `java -jar guapswap-<version>.jar swap --onetime <proxy_address>` to make a onetime swap with the given proxy address.

 ##### Automatic Swap

-1. Run `java -jar guapswap-1.1.0-beta.jar swap <proxy_address>` to run GuapSwap CLI in automatic mode.
+1. Run `java -jar guapswap-<version>.jar swap <proxy_address>` to run GuapSwap CLI in automatic mode.
 The swaps will occur according to the `swapIntervalInHours` set in the `guapswap_config.json` file.

 ##### Refund

-1. Run `java -jar guapswap-1.1.0-beta.jar refund <proxy_address>` to return all funds locked at the given proxy address to your PK wallet.
+1. Run `java -jar guapswap-<version>.jar refund <proxy_address>` to return all funds locked at the given proxy address to your PK wallet.

 ##### List

-1. Run `java -jar guapswap-1.1.0-beta.jar list <proxy_address>` to list all eUTXO boxes at the given proxy address.
+1. Run `java -jar guapswap-<version>.jar list <proxy_address>` to list all eUTXO boxes at the given proxy address.

 ### Usage WARNING